Empowering vulnerable communities with sustainable livelihoods using art and entrepreneurship.

 Mitra Path’s funding allowed the COLETIVO to develop a personalized program for the entrepreneurs.
 This included:

-2. Additional support for their business by offering a small initial amount of “seed funding”
+- Providing a small initial amount of “seed funding” for each business

-4. Ensure continuity of new groups for the sewing course by providing instructor pay
+- Enable continuity of the program so new groups can enroll for sewing course by providing instructor pay

 Partnership Goals